observablehq/parser/README.md

 }
 ```

-For an injection, *specifier*.imported and *specifier*.local are reversed compared to a normal specifier: they are from the perspective of the imported module rather than the importing module.
-So in the example above, the importing module’s variable *sales* is injected into the imported module (the chart), replacing the variable *data*.
+For an injection, *specifier*.included and *specifier*.local are reversed compared to a normal specifier: they are from the perspective of the included module rather than the including module.
+So in the example above, the including module’s variable *sales* is injected into the included module (the chart), replacing the variable *data*.

 Injecting a view injects both the view symbol (`viewof foo`) and the value symbol (`foo`).
 Likewise, if the specified view is renamed during injection (*e.g.*, `viewof foo as bar`), both the view symbol and the value symbol are renamed (*e.g.*, `viewof bar` and `bar`).